sbcgua/abap_mustache/README.md

 ### Data structure

 * Input data may be a structure or a table of any type - it is detected automatically.
 For a table the template is repeated for each line.
+The depth of the data is not limited for the moment (so can be table in struc in table in struc ...).
 * In addition, there is a special table type `lcl_mustache=>ty_struc_tt` which processed as a universal structure.
 Field `name` corresponds to tag name (case **insesitive**) and the value may be put either to `val` field or as a referende to `dref`.
 The latter can be then a reference to a structure or a table.
 So the above example may would look like:

 ```abap